-To access the Gakumu Information System, go to TUFS website → Current Students → Gakumu Information System You will need an ID and a password issued by the Information Collaboration Center to log in.
+To access the Gakumu Information System, go to TUFS website \rightarrow Current Students \rightarrow Gakumu Information System You will need an ID and a password issued by the Information Collaboration Center to log in.
 The Gakumu Information System can be accessed from off campus as well.

-(7) Authorized absences
+(7) Attendance and Approved Absence

+Attendance at classes is a precondition for gaining credits.
 If you have an appropriate reason to miss a class, you can apply for an authorized absence.
 The application form is available at the Educational Affairs Division Information Desk.